Marlins vs. Pirates Player Props Betting Odds

 Arraez Stats

-- Arraez has recorded a base hit in six straight games.
-In his last 10 outings he is batting .372 with a home run, three walks and five RBI.
+- Arraez hopes to build on a seven-game hitting streak in this matchup.
+During his last 10 games he is batting .429 with a home run, three walks and five RBI.

 Arraez Recent Games